ToolmanP/Thoughtcrime/pages/Linker.md

 - By combining and redirecting the sections, the linker merge all the relocatable object files into one single executable, may it be a simple hello world program or a complex and dedicated operating system.
 - ### Variables
 - > .  = TEXT_OFFSET
-- In linker script "." is a special program counter.
+- In linker script "." is a special location counter.
 This sets the current memory address to it points to.
 For example,  in this case, we set the current memory address to `TEXT_OFFSET`.
 If not explicitly set, the address starts at 0 and shifts based on the size of each section.
 - In Linker Script EVERY user-defined variable is a symbol introduced to the program.
 - For Example,
 - ```Linker